Treating Addiction In College

 Paying For Treatment

 Because many college students aren’t working while they’re in school, they are often on a tight budget.
-Students who need help may hesitate to consider rehab because they think they can’t afford it.
+Students who need help may hesitate to consider rehab because they think that they can’t afford it.
 But there are many options when it comes to paying for treatment; most colleges and universities offer free counseling and mental health resources on campuses.

 Financial assistance and scholarships are available for college students who can’t afford rehab on their own.

-It’s rare that college students think or are willing to admit they have a substance use problem.
-In one study, only 3.6 percent of college students with a substance use problem recognized that they needed help.
-If you’ve thought about getting help or thought you might have a problem, this is a strong indication that you probably need treatment, such as Xanax treatment or rehab.
+It’s rare that college students are willing to admit that they have a substance use problem.
+In one study, only 3.6% of college students with a substance use problem recognized that they needed help.
+If you’ve thought about getting help or think you might have a problem, you may want to look into a treatment program.

-A therapist or addiction specialist can help you determine if you have a problem, and if so, what kind of treatment you need.
+A therapist or addiction specialist can help you determine if you have a problem and what kind of treatment you might need.

 If you’re a college student who has been struggling with a drug and/or alcohol problem, it’s important to get help as soon as possible.
-Contact a dedicated treatment specialist to learn more about your treatment options today.
+Contact a treatment provider to learn more about your treatment options today.